 SO WHICH TOXIN IS BEST?

 Practically speaking, there is probably very little difference between the toxins.
-If used highly concentrated, Botox probably spreads the least, if you are looking for pin-point treatment accuracy, but in some areas for some indications, spread is better.
+If used highly concentrated, Botox probably spreads the least, if you are looking for pin-point treatment accuracy, but in some areas for some indications, the spread is better.
 In these cases, diluting the Botox more or using another toxin may be advantageous.
-Individualized treatment pattern, dosing, and toxin dilution in the hands of an experienced injector is more important than the toxin used.
+Individualized treatment pattern, dosing, and toxin dilution in the hands of an experienced injector are more important than the toxin used.

 BOTOX Appointments in Houston, The Woodlands, Pensacola, and Destin

 If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about a plastic surgery procedure, click here to contact us.
 We have several offices in Texas and Florida to serve you.